Johor State Route J192

-Jalan Naib Long (Johor State Route J192) is a major state road in Tangkak District, Johor, Malaysia.
+Johor State Route J192, Jalan Naib Long is a major state road in Tangkak District, Johor, Malaysia.
 The 1.80 km route serves as the alternative route from Muar and Sungai Mati to Jasin, Asahan and Nyalas.

+History

+In June 2022, the local government has been installed the "Turn Left if no vehicles" on five intersections, including Jalan Hospital junctions, Taman Payamas junctions, Jalan Hasan junctions, Bandar Tangkak junctions and Jalan Naib Long junctions.

+On 2 April 2024, an accident involved one motorcycle and one car happened at Jalan Naib Long near the Kampung Padang Lerek 1, a motorcyclist killed immediately.